request

 • Assisting another person in committing retail theft

-New, Tougher Retail Theft Policies in Cook County (2024)
+Cook County’s Tougher Retail Theft Policies

 • Longer potential jail or prison sentences